syncfusion-content/winui-docs/winui/Color-Palette/Select-Theme-Colors.md

 ## Differentiate base theme color from its variants

-If you wants to differentiate base theme color from its variants, change the spacing of theme varient colors from base theme color by using the `PaletteColors.ColorShadesSpacing` property.
+If you wants to differentiate base theme color from its variants, change the spacing of theme variant colors from base theme color by using the `PaletteColors.ColorShadesSpacing` property.
 The default value of `PaletteColors.ColorShadesSpacing` property is `10`.

 {% tabs %}
 {% highlight xaml %}